 People take hallucinogens in a wide variety of ways.
 Users typically take ecstasy as a capsule or tablet.
 LSD is taken by placing small pieces of LSD-soaked paper known as blotters on their tongues.
 Taking LSD is commonly known as dropping acid.
 People eat mushrooms with psilocybin, while other hallucinogens can be ingested in the form of tea.
 This list shows just some of the variety of hallucinogens and how they’re consumed.

 These drugs can cause you to hallucinate, or see or hear things that don’t exist.
 They can make you feel like you’re out of control.
 These perceptions and feelings mean that you’re not in touch with reality, which makes hallucinogen addiction dangerous.
-Luckily, there are ways to end a dependence on this type of drugs and get in touch with reality again.
+Luckily, there are ways to end a dependence on this type of drug and get in touch with reality again.

-The U.S. Substance Abuse and Mental Health Services Administration found that 1.2 million Americans tried a hallucinogenic drug for the first time in 2019.
+The U.S. Substance Use Disorder and Mental Health Services Administration found that 1.2 million Americans tried a hallucinogenic drug for the first time in 2019.

-If you are abusing hallucinogens, your drug use may have affected the normal functioning of your life.
-You may have driven under the influence of hallucinogens and gotten into a car accident because the hallucinogens slowed down your reaction time.
-If you continue to abuse illicit drugs, you might become addicted.
-Addiction or dependence is a state in which your body physically becomes dependent on hallucinogens or other substances in order function.
+If you are abusing hallucinogens, it may have affected the normal functioning of your life.
+You may have driven under the influence of hallucinogens and gotten into a car accident because they slowed down your reaction time.
+If you continue to abuse illicit drugs, you could become addicted.
+Addiction or dependence is a state in which your body physically becomes dependent on hallucinogens or other substances in order to function.